zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/05-installing-liferay-on-wildfly.markdown

 Now that your data source and mail session are set up, you need to ensure Liferay Portal can access them.

-1. First, navigate to the Liferay Home folder, which is one folder above JBoss's install location (i.e. `$JBOSS_HOME/..`).
+1. First, navigate to the Liferay Home folder, which is one folder above Wildfly's install location (i.e. `$WILDFLY_HOME/..`).

-2. If you're using *JBoss* to manage your data source, add the following configuration to your `portal-ext.properties` file in your *Liferay Home* to refer to your data source:
+2. If you're using *Wildfly* to manage your data source, add the following configuration to your `portal-ext.properties` file in your *Liferay Home* to refer to your data source:

         jdbc.default.jndi.name=java:jboss/datasources/ExampleDS

     If you're using *Liferay Portal* to manage your data source, follow the instructions for using the setup wizard.

 3. If you're using *Liferay Portal* to manage your mail session, this configuration is done in Liferay Portal.
-That is, after starting your portal as described in the *Deploy Liferay* section, go to *Control Panel* &rarr; *Server Administration* &rarr; *Mail* and enter the settings for your mail session.
+That is, after starting your portal as described in the *Deploy Liferay* section, go to *Control Panel &rarr; Server Administration &rarr; Mail* and enter the settings for your mail session.

-    If you're using JBoss to manage your mail session, add the following configuration to your `portal-ext.properties` file to reference that mail
+    If you're using Wildfly to manage your mail session, add the following configuration to your `portal-ext.properties` file to reference that mail
     session:

         mail.session.jndi.name=java:jboss/mail/MailSession

-Before you deploy Liferay Portal on your JBoss app server, you should enable and configure Java security so you can use Liferay's plugin security manager with your downloaded Liferay applications.
+Before you deploy Liferay Portal on your Wildfly app server, you should enable and configure Java security so you can use Liferay's plugin security manager with your downloaded Liferay applications.

 ## Security Configuration [](id=security-configuration)

-When you're ready to begin using other people's apps from Marketplace, you'll want to protect your Liferay instance and your JBoss server from security threats.
-To do so, you can enable Java Security on your JBoss server and specify a security policy to grant your Liferay instance access to your server.
+When you're ready to begin using other people's apps from Marketplace, you'll want to protect your Liferay instance and your Wildfly server from security threats.
+To do so, you can enable Java Security on your Wildfly server and specify a security policy to grant your Liferay instance access to your server.

-Remember, you set the `-Dsecmgr` and `-Djava.security.policy` Java options in the `standalone.conf.bat` file earlier in the *Configuring JBoss* section.
-The `-Dsecmgr` Java option enables security on JBoss.
+Remember, you set the `-Dsecmgr` and `-Djava.security.policy` Java options in the `standalone.conf.bat` file earlier in the *Configuring Wildfly* section.
+The `-Dsecmgr` Java option enables security on Wildfly.
 Likewise, the `-Djava.security.policy` Java option lists the permissions for your server's Java security policy.
 If you have not set these options, you'll need to do so before using Java security.